wkh237/react-native-fetch-blob/README.md

 ### File Stream

 In `v0.5.0` we've added  `writeStream` and `readStream`, which allows your app read/write data from the file path.
-This API creates a file stream, rather than convert whole data into BASE64 encoded string, it's handy when processing **large files**.
+This API creates a file stream, rather than convert entire data into BASE64 encoded string.
+It's handy when processing **large files**.

 When calling `readStream` method, you have to `open` the stream, and start to read data.
 When the file is large, consider using an appropriate `bufferSize` and `interval` to reduce the native event dispatching overhead (see [Performance Tips](#user-content-performance-tips))